lacrivella/modern-js/es6/es6.md

  When you use an arrow function, the **this** keyword is inherited from the parent scope.

  The **arguments object** is an array-like object that we can access from inside functions and contains the values of the arguments passed to that function.

+ ## DEAULT FUNCTION ARGUMENTS
+ You can defined values in your parameters within your method (ie function calculatePrice(total, tax = 0.1, tip = 0.05){
+  console.log(total + (total * tax) + (total * tip));
+})

+You can then pass undefined as one of the arguments, and it will take the defined parameter value (calculatePrice(100, undefined, 0.15))

+With **deconstructing** you can pass arguments to your defined parameters (ie const bill = calculatePrice({ tip: 0.15, total:150 })) This will make the arguments of our function an object.
+Don't have to worry about the order of our arguments because they are now key/value pairs.

+By writing = {} we default our argument to an Object and no matter what argument we pass in the function, it will be an Object.
+If you don't write it as an object, it will through this console message *cannot destructure property `total` of 'undefined' or 'null'.*